Using STOMP with SockJS

 client.activate();

-Compare the above against the sample in using StompJS, only addition is the fallback code trying to use SockJS if WebSocket is unavailable.
-You will need to include latest SockJS client in your web page.
+Compare the above against the sample in using StompJS, the only addition is the fallback code to use SockJS if WebSocket is unavailable.
+You will need to include the latest SockJS client in your web page when using the UMD build.

 See: ng2-stompjs/issues/70.

-When you are using SockJS in an Angular6 project you might get “global is not defined”.
+When you are using SockJS in an Angular project you might get “global is not defined”.

 The underlying issue can only be fixed by SockJS or Angular teams.
 Try any of the following workarounds (from ng2-stompjs/issues/70):